bhavyazz/SheBuilds/README.md

 NyayaSaathi is an AI-powered legal assistant designed to make Indian law understandable, accessible, and actionable for women across India.

 Women often face legal issues without knowing their rights, the relevant laws, or where to seek help.
-NyayaSaathi bridges this gap by offering instant, plain-language legal guidance powered by Claude Sonnet 4.
+NyayaSaathi bridges this gap by offering instant, plain-language legal guidance.

 A user simply describes her situation in natural language.
 NyayaSaathi then: